Viewing images

 Go to point

-If you know the x, y, z location you’d like to navigate to, and that data is on the clipboard, click the “Go to…” button that appears just above the neuron list in the Horta Control Center.
+If you know the x, y, z location you’d like to navigate to, and that data is on the clipboard, click the “Go to location…” button that appears in the “VIEWS” section in the Horta Control Center.
 Paste in the data from the clipboard and click “OK”.
 Both the 2D and 3D views will navigate to put that point at the center of the view without changing the zoom level.

 Details: